ONLYOFFICE/docspace-api-spec/static/docspace/api-backend/usage-api/delete-user-clients.md

 Referenced types are defined in the [full reference](../oauth.md).

-> Object deleteUserClients()
+> deleteUserClients()

-`DELETE /api/2.0/clients`
+`DELETE /api/2.0/oauth2/clients`

 Delete all user OAuth2 clients

-Permanently deletes user OAuth2 clients and all associated data.
-This will invalidate all access tokens and refresh tokens issued to this client.
-This operation cannot be undone.
+Deletes every client the calling user created in the current tenant and answers 200 with an empty body.
+The caller&#39;s own identity always selects the set, so this never reaches clients created by somebody else, not even for an administrator.
+The authorizations and consents of the deleted clients are cleaned up asynchronously on the authorization service, and the tenant&#39;s client cache is dropped as part of the call.
+Concurrent modification that survives the retries is reported as 400.
+The operation cannot be undone, and the response does not say how many clients were removed.

 ## Parameters
 This endpoint does not need any parameter.